 Former Victims Commissioner, Kathryn Stone, with guidance from the WAVE Injured Group and the Victims and Survivors Forum, submitted advice to the First and deputy First Ministers on a ‘Pension for the Severely Injured’.

 This advice stated that more needed to be done to help those who lost the ability to work and accrue pensions and who lost their health as a consequence of the Troubles and recommended a Victims and Survivors Pension Arrangement to address this.

 In the Stormont House Agreement, the five main political parties in Northern Ireland made a commitment to seek an acceptable way forward on the proposal for a pension for severely physically injured victims in Northern Ireland.

-In the absence of a Northern Ireland Executive, the Secretary of State, Karen Bradley, asked recent Commissioner, Judith Thompson to update the 2014 advice on a pension for the severely injured to include psychological injury.
+In the absence of a Northern Ireland Executive, the former Secretary of State, Karen Bradley, asked former Commissioner, Judith Thompson to update the 2014 pension advice.
+It was to include psychological injury.